santosleonardo/moodlemobile2-dev-vagrant/README.md

 ## Usage
 Clone or download this repository.
-Edit the FORKED_GIT_REPO variable in the bootstrap.sh file and put your own forked repository to begin development.
+Edit the FORKED_GIT_REPO variable in the bootstrap.sh file and put your own forked repository.
+Also edit git identity before `vagrant up`.
 The commands (such as `npm run setup`) must be run inside VM.

 ### References
 * [Setting up your development environment for Moodle Mobile 2](https://docs.moodle.org/dev/Setting_up_your_development_environment_for_Moodle_Mobile_2)